I Got Engaged After Just 3 Months — & I Don't Regret It

-This excerpt has been adapted from journalist and best-selling author Jo Piazza's memoir How to Be Married.
+This excerpt has been adapted from journalist and best-selling author Jo Piazza's memoir How to Be Married, which hit shelves on April 18.
 For her book, Piazza set out on a reporting journey around the world to 20 countries on five continents to interview men and women about what makes for a happy and fulfilling marriage for both partners.

 I’d kept cheese in my fridge longer than I’d known the man who just proposed to me.